 “Resilience is Relative”

-I’m the founder of Kids Against Divorce; through which I created The Marriage Education Act; legislation discussed on national television news programs as well as in newspapers and on radio shows throughout the country (see video below).
+A nationally recognized figure in marriage strengthening and divorce reduction.
+I’m the founder of Kids Against Divorce; through which I created The Marriage Education Act; legislation designed to treat a marriage license as most other state issued licenses and require a minimal level of education.
+The MEA has been discussed on national television news programs as well as in newspapers and on radio shows throughout the country - see video below.

-I’ve experienced divorce in all its forms - as a son, a brother, a nephew, an uncle, a husband, a stepfather, and as a father.
-While I can’t fix my daughter’s pain – which hurts as a father - I can continue to work so other kids and adults never experience their heartache and mine.
-It’s important my daughters are not just two more statistics – two more kids of divorce.
-It’s important our suffering is used to help others through changing the current culture of divorce.
-That’s my mission.
+I have experienced divorce in all its forms - as a son, a brother, a nephew, an uncle, a husband, a stepfather, and father.
+While I can’t fix my daughter’s pain, I can work so other kids and adults never experience their heartache and mine.
+It’s important they are not just two more statistics – two more kids of divorce.
+That’s my mission!

 My first novel, Without A Chair, is used as a companion to the textbook when discussing divorce in an upper-level Adolescent Development class at a major midwestern university.
-I’ve also co-created a Difficult Discussions about Divorce Workshop for college students as well as a new college course titled Divorce As a Phenomenon, which I also co-instructed.
-This led to co-creating Divorce As a Course, a community of educators with a shared goal of seeing divorce taught at every college and university.
+I co-created the Difficult Discussions about Divorce Workshop for college students as well as a university class titled Divorce as a Phenomenon.
+I co-instruct both.
+I also co-created Divorce As a Course, a community of educators with a shared goal of seeing divorce taught at every college and university.

 Guilty of Innocence, the sequel to Without a Chair, will be out in 2025.
-Another project, GETWED, a socially responsible partnership between Engaged Couples, Marriage Education Providers & Wedding Vendors is in development, scheduled to launch in 2024.
+My latest project, GETWED, a socially responsible partnership between Engaged Couples, Marriage Education Providers & Wedding Vendors is in development and scheduled to launch soon.

-A bit about me personally… Fifty-Nine.
+About me personally… Sixty-One.
 Live in Southern California.
-Originally from NY.
+Originally from New York City area.
 Remain loyal to the Knicks, Jets & Mets.
-Have always been an old soul.
+Always been an old soul.
 Look forward to learning every day and engaging in respectful dialogue with people who have opinions other than mine.
-Fiercely independent politically, since long before it became popular to say so.
+Fiercely independent politically, since long before it became popular.
 Favorite place to be is on a tennis court or a golf course.
-Enjoy doing most anything outside.
-Board games, cards, and puzzles indoors.
+Enjoy doing most anything outside as well as Board Games, Bridge, Hearts, and Puzzles indoors.
 Value cooking / food for how it connects people.
 Extremely passionate about my work.

 On the verge of lost hope,